Kenjiroooo/Kenjiroooo/README.md

 Hello, I'm Kenji D. Sakamoto.

-Welcome to my GitHub space where I document and share my progress in learning Python and JavaScript!
+Welcome to my GitHub space where I document and share my progress in learning Python, Arduino, and JavaScript!

 🚀 What I'm Working On
 - Building foundational skills in Python (scripting, problem-solving, automation).